GeorgeWPappas/Dice-Roller/README.md

 Lewis email: georgewpappas@lewisu.edu

 Content Statement:
-    Link styling (a:link, a:visited, a:hover, a:active) should be credited to 'w3schools.com'.
-The background picture belongs to 'wallpaperhd.wiki'.
+    Button shading and appearing credited to 'w3schools.com'.
+Dice pictures belongs to 'Wikimedia Commons' (link: https://commons.wikimedia.org/wiki/Category:Dice_faces).
 All other content is original.

 Build and Execute Instructions:
     HTML holds the links to the .css and .js files.
 The HTML file uses the other files to format and run the web app.